https://invisible-island.net/ncurses/man/

 status of 1 in errret is normal.

-If ERR is returned, examine errret:
+If ERR is returned, examine errret.

-1 means that the terminal is hardcopy, and cannot be used
+1 means that the terminal is a hard-copy type (lacks

-checking the hardcopy (hc) capability.
+checking the terminal type's hardcopy (hc) capability.

 0 means that the terminal could not be found, or that it is